Legendary country singer Kenny Rogers dies at 81

-Kenny Rogers, whose legendary music career spanned nearly six decades, has passed at the age of 81, his publicist Keith Hagan tells CNN.
+Kenny Rogers, whose legendary music career spanned nearly six decades, has died at the age of 81, his publicist Keith Hagan told CNN.

-The artist's family announced his death on Rogers' verified Twitter account, saying he died Friday night from natural causes under the care of hospice and surrounded by family.
+The artist's family announced his passing on Rogers' verified Twitter account, saying he died Friday night from natural causes under the care of hospice and surrounded by family.

 "Kenny Rogers left an indelible mark on the history of American music.
 His songs have endeared music lovers and touched the lives of millions around the world," a statement posted by Hagan says.

-Rogers was inducted to the Country Music Hall of Fame in 2013, for what the hall of fame called a "distinctive, husky voice."
+Rogers was inducted to the Country Music Hall of Fame in 2013, for what organization officials called a "distinctive, husky voice."

-He had 24 number-one hits and throughout his career, more than 50 million albums sold in the US alone.
+He had 24 No. 1 hits and through his career more than 50 million albums sold in the US alone.

 He was a six-time Country Music Awards winner and three-time Grammy Award winner, Hagan said.